Cultural psychology: Intercultural and ethnocultural empathy

 These four aspects may be especially helpful for practicing cultural competence in a clinical setting.
 Given that most psychological practices were founded on the parochial ideals of Euro-American psychologists, cultural competence was not considered much of a necessity until said psychologists increasingly began seeing clients with different ethnic backgrounds.
-Many of the problems that contribute to therapy not being beneficial for people of color include: therapy having an individual focus, an emphasis on expressiveness, and an emphasis on openness.
+Many of the problems that contribute to therapy not being beneficial for people of color include; therapy having an individual focus, an emphasis on expressiveness, and an emphasis on openness.
 For more on intercultural competence, see intercultural competence.

+Cultural Influences in the mental health treatment

+In some studies, there has been a correlation between client comfort and their therapists sharing a similar ethnicity.
+This occurs because the client may feel more at ease or feel a stronger sense of connection with their therapists.
+From 2010 through 2015 there was a research study that concluded how important it is to have a variety of mental health care professionals in the work setting.
+However, it is also true that the primary demographic receiving more mental health services compromises the majority population.
+This reflects the lack of universal accessibility to mental health care.
+In the past years, we have observed an increase in validation and understanding of cultural psychology in the many aspects of life.

-The Nijmegen school of cultural psychology
+Nijmegen school

 Already in 1956 the department of cultural psychology and psychology of religion was founded at the Radboud University of Nijmegen, the Netherlands.
 One of its aims was to study culture and religion as psychological phenomena.
-In 1986 the department was split up in a section Psychology of Religion and a section Cultural Psychology.
+In 1986 the department was split up in a Psychology of Religion section and a Cultural Psychology section.
 The research aim of the latter was to study culture as a behavior regulating system, which in fact implied that culture was no longer seen as an explanatory concept, but as something to be explained.
 Instead of viewing culture as a domain in its own right, as something separate from individual human beings, culture was seen as the product of human interaction leading to patterned behavior characteristic of human groups.
 It looks so self-evident, but this shift has wide-reaching implications.
-The expression: "culture of...." - and one can fill in whatever nation or group - can no longer be used to explain behaviors.
+The expression: "culture of...." – and one can fill in whatever nation or group – can no longer be used to explain behaviors.
 One has to look for other determinants of behavior than the ones associated with 'culture'.
 Expressions like: 'it is our culture to put women in a dependent position and men above them' can no longer be used.
 Such a way of reasoning obscures the real determinants of the behavioral patterning that causes this sex and gender related state of affairs.

 The main publication in the department in which this view is elaborated is the book Culture as Embodiment.
-The social tuning of behavior, written by Paul Voestermans & Theo Verheggen.
-Oxford, Blackwell, 2014.
 In this book a tool kit is presented, which can be helpful in replacing the idea of culture as an explanatory variable with concepts and research instruments by means of which the behavioral patterning can be understood much better.